 Oil helps stools travel more easily through the intestine when a dog is constipated.
-Add between half to one teaspoon of either olive or safflower oil to your dog’s food if he is constipated.
+Add between half to one teaspoon of either olive, coconut, or safflower oil to your dog’s food if he is constipated.

 Slippery elm is an herb that has a soothing and lubricating effect on the GI tract.

-If your dog is suffering from constipation, you can use a tincture of this herb by diluting 20 drops of the tincture in one ounce of water and give your dog a dropperful three to four times a day.
+If your dog is suffering from constipation, you can use a tincture of slippery elm by diluting 20 drops of the tincture in one ounce of water and give your dog a dropperful three to four times a day.

 Use an Herbal Formula

-If your dog suffers from the occasional constipation, consider using this natural product:
+If your dog suffers from the occasional constipation, consider getting this natural product: